alokrajiv/BITS_ProjectPortal/README.md

 # BITS_ProjectPortal

-Online system for Project Selection  under different professors for the Upcoming Semester.
+Online system for Project Selection  under different professors for the  Semester.